multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 The GitHub repository can be found here: [https://github.com/ElrondNetwork/dapp-core/](https://github.com/ElrondNetwork/dapp-core/)

+### npmjs

+dapp-core can be found on npmjs as well: https://www.npmjs.com/package/@elrondnetwork/dapp-core

 ### Live demo: dapp-template

 The [dapp-template](https://github.com/ElrondNetwork/dapp-template/) that is used in [Build a dApp in 15 minutes](/developers/tutorials/your-first-dapp) is based on `dapp-core`.